Twitter OAuth in C++ for Win32Thu, Jul 8, 2010

 There seems to be lackluster support for Twitter in the C++ community.
 I haven’t yet seen a single Twitter client for Windows written in C++ that was… acceptable.

-Accessing the Twitter API using Basic Authentication is pretty straightforward, however Basic Authentication is going to be turned off on August 16th, 2010 (last I checked), and after that will require all applications to use OAuth.
+Accessing the Twitter API using Basic Authentication is pretty straightforward, however Basic Authentication is going to be turned off (dead link) on August 16th, 2010 (last I checked), and after that will require all applications to use OAuth.

 Having looked into what it would take to implement OAuth, I’m not surprised that few people have jumped at the opportunity to do so.
 I had to scrounge around the net for several hours in order to piece together the necessary information and code required to implement bare bones OAuth functionality in C++, it’s fairly involved, and not at all well documented.

 There are currently only two C++ Twitter libraries listed on Twitter’s library list, QTwitLib, and Twitcurl.
 Neither appears to be under active development, they’re both GPL (which I’m not a big fan of), QTwitLib uses Qt (which I’m not a big fan of), and neither support OAuth anyway.

 There is only one C++ OAuth library, liboauth, listed on Twitter’s OAuth library list, and it requires OpenSSL or Mozilla’s NSS.
 OpenSSL requires Perl and NASM to be installed to build, and while I haven’t looked at NSS much, it doesn’t appear to be sync-and-go either.
 At least liboauth is available under an MIT License, so this is something I might return to later.
 It might be possible to remove HTTPS support and drop the dependencies without too much headache.

 So the perfectly rational (and conveniently most interesting) solution, is to try and write up some OAuth code from scratch… or from bits and pieces anyway.
 Be warned, this isn’t going to be pretty.